-An old textbook I have referred to Japanese years using 元号, such as 平成六年 for the 6th year of the Heisei Era, or 1994.
+An old textbook I still have refers to Japanese years using era names (元号), such as 平成六年 for the 6th year of the Heisei Era, or 1994.
 In the wild, though, we see a lot of plain 4-digit decimal years; some institutions, like NHK news, provide both, such as: "2015年 (平成27年)".
 I asked a native speaker at our conversation group: how commonly used are 元号 years outside of textbooks?

 His answer: most people, in casual situations, use decimal years; but official documents, both corporate and governmental, tend to use 元号.
 Doing so honors a tradition dating back more than 1,300 years, and brings up some interesting points regarding the Japanese Emperor.

-By custom, at Akihito's death, he will be given the posthumous name 平成天皇 (Emperor Heisei) and the 平成時代 will come to an end.
+By custom, at Akihito's death, he is given the posthumous name 平成天皇 (Emperor Heisei) and the 平成時代 comes to an end.
 In other words, the name of his reigning era is set aside for him.
-This last happened in 1989 when Akihito's father, Hirohito, was named Showa (昭和) as his eponymous era (1926-1989) was brought to a close.
+Previously, Akihito's father, Hirohito, was named Showa (昭和) as his eponymous era (1926-1989) was brought to a close.

 Only at the start of Akihito's reign was the 平成 name unveiled.
 By custom 元号 names are a pair of kanji with positive connotations of tradition, peace, brightness, and so on. 昭和 is literally "shining" + "harmony/Japan". 平成 is "peace" + "become".
 The names must also be easy to read and write, and not duplicate another era or an existing Japanese word.